openfaas/faas-netes/README.md

 In this README you'll find a technical overview and instructions for testing out FaaS with a Kubernetes back-end.

-You can also watch a [video overview on YouTube](https://www.youtube.com/watch?v=CQYjiMXOqOQ).
+You can also watch a [conceptual design video](https://www.youtube.com/watch?v=CQYjiMXOqOQ) or a [complete FaaS-netes walk-through](https://www.youtube.com/watch?v=0DbrLsUvaso) showing Prometheus, auto-scaling, the UI and CLI in action.

 ![FaaS](https://pbs.twimg.com/media/DFhYYP-XUAIWBET.jpg:large)